BG3-RAW-Mods/bg3-RAW-addon/README.md

 BG3: Restores 50% of all resources.

 RAW: since it doesn't exist, it has been renamed to *Story Rest*.
-It doesn't restore anymore but it allows to rest to progress through story when necessary.
+It doesn't restore anything but it allows to progress through story when necessary.

 ### Short Rest